justinhchae/hci_project/README.md

 # hci_project

+## Getting Started

+This is a project to manage a flask app and database with mongodb and heroku.

+## Database

+Install all requirements.
+See requirements.txt or ```pip install requirements.txt```

+Configure environment.
+See utils/databaser.py

+## Main

+A temporary set of starter code.
+After configuration, run main.py to update the mongodb.

 ## [data](https://github.com/justinhchae/hci_project/tree/main/data)

 disposition table is a record of decisions that judges have made about people after they are arrested.